-Mrs Rebecca Gatiss (SENCO) - email: rgatiss@montsaye.northants.sch.uk or senco@montsaye.northants.sch.uk
+Mrs Rebecca Gatiss (SENCO) - email: senco@montsaye.northants.sch.uk

 About Montsaye Academy

 Montsaye Academy is an inclusive mainstream 11-18 comprehensive Academy with approximately 1000 students.
 Montsaye Academy is committed to the equality of opportunity and the provision of the highest standards of education for all our students, including those with Special Educational Needs and disabilities.